 SpeedOf.Me is an HTML5-based speed test that’s lightweight and designed to replicate real-world browsing and downloading conditions by requesting a series of files of increasing sizes and recording the speed at which they’re downloaded.
-Not only does the site display a graph of speeds achieved in real time, but it also allows you to track your results against previous tests.
+The test tracks in real time with information on download, upload, latency, and other info like your IP address, server location, and more.
+You also have a history section where you can compare past records of your tests to chart changes, and a share section to easily share on Facebook or Twitter.

-Rather than selecting a location, the website calculates the quickest and most reliable server from 88 available servers, and all files are downloaded and uploaded in sequence — rather than simultaneously — to imitate real internet browsing conditions.
+Rather than selecting a location, the website calculates the quickest and most reliable server from 116 available servers, and all files are downloaded and uploaded in sequence — rather than simultaneously — to imitate real internet browsing conditions.
+It’s not only the prettiest speed test around, it provides the best data and features for a single visit.
+The site does require you to accept cookies before beginning, but some of our other picks do not.

 If you’re looking for a test that offers more data than the average speed test, TestMy.net runs a series of tests and provides a lot of useful comparison data.
-There are separate options for both download and upload tests, so be sure to try them both.
-Note that you have to download this speed test, as it’s not entirely run via the website.
+When you first begin, you will have options for testing download, upload, combined, or just latency.
+Choose what you are interested in and the test will automatically run — then provide you with detailed charts on exactly how you performed.

 Ookla’s bandwidth diagnostic software shows up on a number of the other speed test sites listed here, but the most full-featured iteration of the test is on Speedtest.net, which is owned by Ookla.
 The tech used here is both intelligent and speedy.
 It picks a nearby server (out of a list of more than 1,000), runs a full test, and returns information on upload and download speed, latency, and packet loss.